Anatoly Moskvin

-Anatoly Yuryevich Moskvin (Анатолий Юрьевич Москвин; born 1 September 1966) is a Russian former linguist, philologist, and historian who was arrested in 2011 after the mummified bodies of twenty-nine young girls between the ages of 3 and 13 were discovered in his apartment in Nizhny Novgorod.
-After exhuming the bodies from local cemeteries, Moskvin mummified the bodies himself before dressing and posing them around his home.
-Moskvin would celebrate their birthdays, watch fairytales with them and read books to them.
+Anatoly Yuryevich Moskvin (Анатолий Юрьевич Москвин; born 1 September 1966) is a Russian linguist, philologist, and historian who was arrested in 2011 after the mummified bodies of 26 young girls between the ages of 3 and 13 were discovered in his apartment in Nizhny Novgorod.
+After exhuming the bodies from local cemeteries, Moskvin mummified the bodies before dressing and posing them around his home.
+Moskvin would celebrate their birthdays, watched fairytales with them and read books to them.

-Moskvin's parents, who shared the apartment with him, knew of the "Dolls" but it didn't occur to them that they were real girls.
+Moskvin's parents, who shared the apartment with him, knew of the "Dolls" but it did not occur to them that they were real girls.
 They had one mummified girl in their room.

 A psychiatric evaluation determined that Moskvin had a form of paranoid schizophrenia.
 In May 2012, he was sentenced to court-ordered psychiatric evaluation and has since been held in a psychiatric hospital.

 Vladimir Stravinskas, head of the Investigative Committee of Russia for the Nizhny Novgorod region, called the case exceptional and unparalleled in modern forensics.